VinceDaPrince45/wordle/README.md

-To play: \n
+To play: <br/>
-Download repository as zip and extract \n
+Download repository as zip and extract <br/>
-Go into folder and press on "wordle.bat" file \n
+Go into folder and press on "wordle.bat" file <br/>
 Play